wp-plugins/superslider-menu/readme.txt

 == Upgrade Notice ==

 You may need to re-save your settings/ options when upgrading.
-Version 2 has a new css class structure!
-You will need to rebuild any custom css work.
+Version 2 has a new css class structure! #ssMenuList is now .ssMenuList You will need to rebuild any custom css work.

 == Themes ==